pradyun/Py2C/dev_tools/note-to-contributors.md

 Now that you know a bit about how everything happens on the super-high level, let's talk about what we were here for...

 ## What's the story behind the Translation?
 > Before I get to it, please note that I wrote this full section as a story of how stuff works at a company called "Py2C"...
-A company that specializes in source-to-source translation.
+A company that specializes in source-to-source translation. :P

 ------